sollie/ha-pollendata-no/README.md

    - Verify the card resource is properly added
    - Check browser console for JavaScript errors
    - Ensure the card configuration is correct

+4. **Region not available**
+   - Check that you're using a valid Norwegian region name
+   - Verify the pollendata service is fetching current data from NAAF

 ### Debug Logging